Techtonica/curriculum/api/REST-API.md

 ## PART II: Guided Practice

 Now for the good part!
-Let's code together and build a small RESTful API, which will store and change data in a database instead of using hard-coded data within the project files.
+Let's code together and build a small RESTful API, which will store and change data which is hard-coded within the project file.
+This will mimic changes that would normally occur in a database, should the API be used in a real application.

 ### Planning